PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:12:57
+Last updated: 2024-04-02 20:13:31
-Random Quote: To follow, without halt, one aim: There is the secret of success. - Anna Pavlova
+Random Quote: Meditation is the dissolution of thoughts in eternal awareness or Pure consciousness without objectification, knowing without thinking, merging finitude in infinity. - Voltaire